 Depending on the tech stack you’re using, here are some ways to install the Scalekit SDK for your projects.

 To allow users to sign in, your app needs to redirect them to an Authorization URL.
-This URL sends users to Scalekit, which seamlessly takes them to the OAuth sign-in configured for Social sign-in.
-After user consent, Google sends the details to Scalekit, which in turn redirects the users, thus signing them into the app.
+This URL sends users to Scalekit, which seamlessly takes them to the OAuth sign-in configured for social sign-in.

 Now, set up your app to redirect users to the Scalekit Authorization URL along with the redirect_uri and necessary parameters.